Emadmasroor/E21-F25/HW/HW6.md

 * what will be the next six brackets predicted by the algorithm?
 Arrange your answer neatly in a table similar to the one developed in class.
 * Explain how many steps it will take to bracket the root within an interval of size $1 \times 10^{-6}$.

-!!!
-Tip
-    You should not use a computer to solve this problem.
+**Note:** You should not use a computer to solve this problem.
 It's okay to use a calculator, though!

 ### (1.2) Choice of initial bracket
 Using hand-calculations and a simple calculator, explain how the bisection algorithm will behave when initialized with each of the following brackets.
 For each case, indicate whether or not it will converge on a solution, and if so, which root it will converge on.